azton/minimal_fsdp/README.md

 # Running:

 ## Training
 This package can run both training and evaluation.
-To train, run:
+To train from the `minimal_fsdp` folder, run:
 ```
-mpiexec -n $NUM_GPUS python -m basic_training.py <command line args>
+mpiexec -n $NUM_GPUS python basic_training.py <command line args>
 ```
 where `$NUM_GPUS` is the number of GPUs you want to use and needs to be configured in your environment in this example.
 The `mpiexec` command is indicating whatever command your computer might use to launch multiple tasks.
+If you are using it on a single task, you can omit 'mpiexec' and the '-n $NUM_GPUS' portions.
 ## Arguments
 ### Model and environment args:
 ```